 - Have at least one improvement opportunity related to the PA AIM key interventions

 - Identify a multi-disciplinary quality improvement AIM team

 - Complete the AIM Facility Readiness Assessment Tool (a PDF version is available here to view prior to submitting the responses)

-- Complete a Memorandum of Understanding (MOU) and Data Use Agreement (DUA) in March 2021 (the MOU and DUA will be posted here soon)
+- Complete a Memorandum of Understanding (MOU) and Data Use Agreement (DUA) (the MOU and DUA will be posted here soon)

 With guidance from your PA PQC quality improvement coach:

 - Further expand, develop, and structure your PA AIM multi-disciplinary team